+utilizing impoundments that are also

+used for flood control that are located in

+areas where the New Mexico Office of

+the State Engineer requirements at

+NMAC

+19.26.2.15 (see also Section 72-5-32

+NMSA) apply must drain within 96

+hours unless the state engineer has

+issued a waiver to the owner of the

+impoundment.

+mpoundment

+Options to implement the site design

+standard include, but not limited to:

+management of the discharge volume

+achieved by canopy interception, soil

+amendments, rainfall harvesting, rain

+tanks and cisterns, engineered

+infiltration, extended filtration, dry

+swales, bioretention, roof top

+disconnections,

+permeable pavement, porous concrete,

+permeable pavers, reforestation, grass

+channels, green roofs and other

+appropriate techniques, and any

+combination of these practices, including

+implementation of

+other stormwater controls used to reduce

+pollutants in stormwater (e.g., a water

+quality facility).

+Estimation of the 90th or 80th percentile

+storm event discharge volume is

+included in EPA Technical Report

+entitled "Estimating Predevelopment

+Hydrology in the Middle Rio Grande

+Watershed, New Mexico, EPA

+Publication Number 832-R-14-007".

+Permittees can also estimate:

+r erintues can also estimate.

-Options to implement the site design standard include, but not limited to: management of the discharge volume achieved by canopy interception, soil amendments, rainfall harvesting, rain tanks and cisterns, engineered infiltration, extended filtration, dry swales, bioretention, roof top disconnections, permeable pavement, porous concrete, permeable pavers, reforestation, grass channels, green roofs and other appropriate techniques, and any combination of these practices, including implementation of other stormwater controls used to reduce pollutants in stormwater (e.g., a water quality facility).
-Estimation of the 90th or 80th percentile storm event discharge volume is included in EPA Technical Report entitled "Estimating Predevelopment Hydrology in the Middle Rio Grande Watershed, New Mexico, EPA Publication Number 832-R-14-007".
-Permittees can also estimate: Option A: a site specific 90th or 80th percentile storm event discharge volume using methodology specified in the referenced EPA Technical Report.
-Option B: a site specific pre-development hydrology and associated storm event discharge volume using methodology specified in the referenced EPA technical Report.
+Option A: a site specific 90th or 80th percentile storm event discharge volume using methodology specified in the referenced EPA Technical Report.
+Option B: a site specific predevelopment hydrology and associated storm event discharge volume using methodology specified in the referenced EPA technical Report.
 2.3.
 Implementation and enforcement, via the ordinance or other regulatory mechanism, of site design standards as required in Part I.D.5.b.(ii).(b). • UNM, unlike municipalities, does not have formal enforcement authority through ordinances.
 UNM may use contractual mechanisms if necessary, and does regular consultation with contractors, to ensure compliance with UNM design guidelines.
-Therefore, UNM will not pursue a separate monitoring and enforcement mechanisms of UNM design standards and guidelines.
-SRS continues to consult with contractors on a regular basis to ensure compliance with UNM design guidelines.
+Therefore, UNM will not pursue a separate monitoring and enforcement mechanisms of UNM design standards EHS continues to consult with contractors on a regular basis to ensure compliance with UNM design guidelines.
 2.4.
-Ensure appropriate implementation of structural controls as required in Part I.D.5.b.(ii).(c) and Part I.D.5.b.(ii).(d): (d) The permittee must ensure that the post-construction program requirements are constantly reviewed and revised as appropriate to incorporate improvements in control techniques; Once developed, the post construction program requirements will be monitored, reviewed and revised as appropriate by SRS, with input from other departments, on an annual basis.
-A process will be put in place by June 20, 2017.
-In each annual report to EPA, SRS will report any changes/revisions to UNM's Post-Construction Program.
+Ensure appropriate implementation of structural controls as required in Part I.D.5.b.(ii).(c) and Part I.D.5.b.(ii).(d): (d) The permittee must ensure that the post-construction program requirements are constantly reviewed and revised as appropriate to incorporate improvements in control techniques; Once developed, the post construction program requirements will be monitored, reviewed and revised as appropriate by EHS, with input from other departments, on an annual basis.
+A process will be put in place by June 20, 2017. • In each annual report to EPA, EHS will report any changes/revision s to UNM's Post- Construction Program.
 UNM's post construction activities are outlined in UNM's Stormwater Operations and Maintenance plan.
 The plan was developed in 2017, and is available upon request.
 Revisions to the plan will be noted in future annual reports.
 2.5.
-Develop procedures as required in Part I.D.5.b.(ii).(e), Part I.D.5.b.(ii).(f), Part I.D.5.b.(ii).(g), and Part I.D.5.b.(ii).(h): SRS will participate and cooperate in local experts' combined efforts to refine and present stormwater quality educational training for project developers.
-UNM staff (e.g., PDC, FM, etc.), including plan Provide discussion of education and outreach activities geared toward SRS is still exploring available options for presenting stormwater quality educational training for project managers.
+Develop procedures as required in Part I.D.5.b.(ii).(e), Part I.D.5.b.(ii).(f), Part I.D.5.b.(ii).(g), and Part I.D.5.b.(ii).(h): (e) Procedure to develop and implement an educational program for project developers regarding designs to control • EHS will participate and cooperate in local experts' combined efforts to refine and present stormwater quality educational training for project developers.
+UNM staff (e.g., PDC, FM, etc.), including plan reviewers, on Provide discussion of education and outreach activities geared toward LID implementation EHS is still exploring available options for presenting stormwater quality educational training for project managers.